 Sentencing and Related Matters in the Review of Sexual Offences

-This consultation paper is the fourth and final part of the overall review of substantive sexual offences.
-It covers a review of the penalties for offences proposed in the report on Review of Substantive Sexual Offences (“Report”); examines ways to reform and improve treatment and rehabilitation of sex offenders in Hong Kong; and reviews the Sexual Conviction Record Check Scheme (“SCRC Scheme”) since it has come into operation in December 2011 as an administrative scheme.
+On 30 May 2022, the Law Reform Commission of Hong Kong ("LRC") published a report on Sentencing and Related Matters in the Review of Sexual Offences making final recommendations on the penalties for various offences proposed in the report on Review of Substantive Sexual Offences ("Report on Sexual Offences"); the reform and strengthening of treatment and rehabilitation services for sex offenders in Hong Kong; and the optimisation of the Sexual Conviction Record Check Scheme ("SCRC Scheme") since it has come into operation in December 2011 as an administrative scheme.

-The main recommendations contained in the consultation paper are:
+Some of the main final recommendations contained in the report are:

-(i) for the offences recommended in the Report, the current penalties for the existing offences of rape and incest should continue to apply to the recommended offences of sexual penetration without consent and incest; and the penalties for the new offences proposed are to be set by reference to the penalties for the corresponding offences in the respective overseas jurisdictions with suitable adjustments;
+(1) The current penalties for the existing offences of rape and incest should continue to apply to the recommended offences of sexual penetration without consent and incest.

-(ii) the current specialised treatment and rehabilitation programs for sex offenders available on a voluntary basis at the Correctional Services Department should be maintained;
+(3) The current specialised treatment and rehabilitation programmes for sex offenders available on a voluntary basis at the Correctional Services Department should be maintained.

-(iv) the provision of specialised post-release supervision to discharged sex offenders under the existing statutory schemes administered by the Post-Release Supervision Board and the Long-term Prison Sentences Review Board should be maintained;
+(5) The provision of specialised post-release supervision to discharged sex offenders under the existing statutory schemes administered by the Post-Release Supervision Board and the Long-term Prison Sentences Review Board should be maintained.

 (6) The current SCRC Scheme should be optimised by extending it to cover all existing employees, self-employed persons and volunteers, and the Government should extend the SCRC Scheme to its fullest and evaluate the need to make it a mandatory scheme at an appropriate time.